-Travel by train between Milan, Italy and Geneva, Switzerland is: Partially open.
+Travel between Milan, Italy and Geneva, Switzerland by train is: Unrestricted.

-The above information was last checked on 6/13/21.
-Remember to check the latest COVID-19 travel safety regulations for your train between Milan and Geneva closer to your date of departure here
+The information above was last checked on 11/6/22.
+Remember to review the latest COVID-19 travel safety regulations for your train to Geneva from Milan as this information can change.

-Return travel from Switzerland to Italy is: Partially open.
+Return travel from Switzerland to Italy is: Unrestricted.

-Entry into Italy is allowed for: Entry is partially open for citizens and permanent residents of Switzerland
+Entry into Italy is allowed for: Entry is unrestricted for citizens and permanent residents of Switzerland

 Requirements for reentering: